PRACTICE AREA

 What remedies are available besides financial compensation?

 An employment lawsuit can result in significant damages awarded to those affected.
-Besides financial compensation, a lawsuit can also bring about various changes, such as:
+Besides financial compensation, a San Diego employment attorney can also bring about various changes, such as:

 • Reinstatement back to a former position after being fired